micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 Assuming a simplified control loop with the activities sense-plan-act, the obstacle avoidance, which might temporarily stop the robot, should be processed before the planning phase.
 In this example we assume that these activites are processed in one thread.

-Derived requirements:
+**Derived requirements:**
 - sequential processing of callbacks

 ## rclc Executor

-The rclc Executor is an Executor based on the rcl-layer in C programming language.
+The rclc Executor is a ROS 2 Executor based on the rcl-layer in C programming language.
 As discussed above, the default rclcpp Executor is not suitable to implement real-time applications because of three main reasons: timers are preferred over all other handles, no priorization of callback execution and the round-robin to completion execution of callbacks.
-On the other hand, several processing patterns have been developed as best practice recipies in robotics to achieve non-functional requirements, such as bounded end-to-end latencies, low jitter of response times of cause-effect chains, deterministic processing, and quick response times even in overload situations.
-These processing patterns are difficult to implement with the default rclcpp Executor, therefore we have developed a flexible Executor: the rclc Executor.
+On the other hand, several processing patterns have been developed as best practices to achieve non-functional requirements, such as bounded end-to-end latencies, low jitter of response times of cause-effect chains, deterministic processing and short response times even in overload situations.
+These processing patterns are difficult to implement with the concepts availabe in the default ROS 2 Executor, therefore we have developed a flexible Executor: the rclc Executor.

-It supports three main features: First, a *trigger condition* allows to define when the processing of a callback shall start.
-This is useful to implement sense-plan-act control loops or more complex processing structures with directed acyclic graphs.
-Second, a user can specify the *processing order* in which these callbacks will be executed.
-With this feature, the pattern of sensor fusion with multiple rates, in which data is requested from a sensor based on the arrival of some other sensor, can be easily implemented.
-Third, the rclc Executor allows to set scheduling parameters (e.g., priorities) of the underlying operating system (WIP).
-With this feature, prioritized processing can be implemented.
-Third, for periodic applications, the *LET Semantics* has been implemented.

 ### Features

-The flexible rclc Executor provides the following main features:
-- trigger condition to activate processing
-- user-defined sequential execution of callbacks
-- data synchronization: LET-semantics or rclcpp Executor semantics
-- multi-threading and configuration of operating system scheduling parameters to callbacks

-These features are now described in more detail.

-The rclc Executor supports all event types as the default ROS 2 Executor, which are:
+The rclc Executor is feature-complete, i.e. it supports all event types as the default ROS 2 Executor, which are:
 - subscriptions
 - timers
 - services